chris-rutkowski/taptest/docs/docs/tutorial/starter-project.md

 # 🚀 Starter project

 Let's start fresh!
-Create a brand new Flutter project using the **Empty Application** template - this gives us a clean slate without any boilerplate code.
+Create a brand new Flutter project, ideally using the **Empty Application** template - this gives us a clean slate without any boilerplate code.
 Once your project is created, navigate to `lib/main.dart` and replace the entire contents with the following source code.
 This creates a simple two-screen app with a counter, text input field, form validation, and navigation - perfect for demonstrating TapTest's capabilities!

 ```dart title="lib/main.dart"
 import 'package:flutter/material.dart';